Kenny Pavey: AIK

 Pavey was signed by Stockholm team AIK in October 2005, and was a regular in the starting line up.

 In 2009, Pavey helped AIK to an unprecedented league and cup double, scoring a vital goal against local rivals Hammarby in the penultimate match of the season and then featuring in the Swedish Cup final in which AIK beat IFK Göteborg 2–0.
 His success at the time made him somewhat of a cult figure, both in Sweden and his native England.
 He was profiled on the popular football podcast The Football Ramble and was later interviewed live on air in a subsequent episode.
 In the interview, Pavey discussed the double win and his excitement at the prospect of playing Champions League football.

 Pavey then went on to play in the Champions League on four occasions, UEFA Cup on six occasions and Europa League twice.

 Return to Ljungskile SK

-After Pavey's AIK Contract expired, he re-signed for his former club Ljungskile SK for the 2012 season, currently playing in the Swedish second division.
+After Pavey's AIK Contract expired, he re-signed for his former club Ljungskile SK for the 2012 season, who plays in the Swedish second division.